translation/laravel/README.md

 $ php artisan translation:init
 ```

-If you later need to add/remove target languages, please read our
+If you need to add or remove languages in the future, please read
 [this section](#add-or-remove-language) about that.

 ## Usage